-Other financial assets are measured at amortised cost (net of any loss allowance).
+Other financial assets are measured at amortised cost.
 This category includes cash and money at call, placements with banks and other financial institutions, and loan portfolio.
 The measurement of loss allowances for these financial assets is based on the expected credit loss model as described in note 2.9.